HomeGuidesAPI ReferenceGuidesMRT APIConfiguration API

 👍

-An easy way to get example configurations for profile payloads you are unfamiliar with is to create a profile using the web UI in Central.
-Then, run a GET request for the profile with Pycentral.
+An easy way to get example configurations for a profile you are unfamiliar with is to create the profile using the web UI in Central, and then run a GET request for the profile with PyCentral.

-python profiles_operations.py
+python profile_operations.py

-Script Operations
+Script Operations:

-Individual Operations (DNS Profile)
+• Individual Operations (DNS Profile):

 1. Create a DNS profile